Are you a high-performing graduate? We invite you to join our team and help manage the Australian Government’s priorities for:

 - regional telecommunications

 - issues for consumers of broadband, telecommunication and online services.

 We employ about 400 people, so you will work closely with senior staff, develop your skills, and build your network across our department.
 Your salary starts from $56,711 and you enjoy the same benefits of working with us as all our employees.

 The Graduate Development Program starts in January each year and finishes in December.
 The 11-month program includes:

 - a comprehensive orientation week, including networking sessions, visit to Parliament House, and meeting our senior executives

-- diverse and challenging workplace rotations that will strategically develop your capabilities and position you as a future leader
+- a workplace rotation through diverse and challenging areas to develop your capabilities and position you as a future leader

-- opportunity to contribute to policy development, program management and administration
+- opportunities to contribute to policy development, program management and enabling services

 - support from mentors and former graduates

 - opportunities to develop valuable networks by collaborating with senior staff members